AdaCore/spark2014/docs/lrm/source/subprograms.rst

 #.
 A Contract_Cases aspect may have at most one **others**
    ``contract_case`` and if it exists it must be the last one in the ``contract_case_list``.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 6.1.3 LR if an others contract case exists, it must be the last one in the list

 #.
 A ``consequence`` expression is considered to be a postcondition
    expression for purposes of determining the legality of Old or Result ``attribute_references``.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 6.1.3 LR Attributes Old and Result can only appear in the consequence part of a contract_case

 .. centered:: **Static Semantics**